Rochester, MN – May 14, 2021

-ROCHESTER, MN, ORTHOPEDIC SURGEON, MATHEW J. KIRSCH, HONORED BY SONEX HEALTH AS A CENTER OF EXCELLENCE PHYSICIAN FOR CARPAL TUNNEL RELEASE USING ULTRASOUND GUIDANCE
+ROCHESTER’S ORTHOPEDIC SURGEON, MATTHEW J. KIRSCH, IS HONORED BY SONEX HEALTH AS A CENTER OF EXCELLENCE PHYSICIAN FOR CARPAL TUNNEL RELEASE WITH ULTRASOUND GUIDANCE

-ROCHESTER, MN – May 13, 2021 – Dr. Matthew J. Kirsch of Rochester, MN, has been selected by Sonex Health, Inc. as a national Center of Excellence physician for carpal tunnel release (CTR) using the SX-One MicroKnife® and real-time ultrasound guidance.
+Dr. Matthew J. Kirsch of Rochester, MN, has been recognized by The Institute of Advanced Ultrasound Guided Procedures as a national Center of Excellence physician for carpal tunnel release (CTR) with UltraGuideCTR™ and real-time ultrasound guidance.

 Since adopting the technique more than three years ago, Dr. Kirsch has helped hundreds of patients enjoy rapid recovery.
 A small incision in the wrist is typically closed without sutures and Tylenol® or ibuprofen is usually all that is needed to manage post-operative pain.
 Most patients can return to work and normal activities within 3-6 days.

 “The feedback from patients has been great,” says Dr. Kirsch.
 “After the procedure I often have patients say to me, ‘wow, that’s it?’
-The less disruptive approach appeals to patients and the outcomes have been great.
+The minimally invasive approach appeals to patients and the outcomes have been great.
 I perform carpal tunnel release with ultrasound guidance in a clinic procedure room with local anesthesia.
 Patients really appreciate avoiding the OR experience and all of those extra costs.”

 # # #